Dioben/RI2021/assignment1/readme.md

 Generates a series of partial index files based on a provided gzip file.
 Output content is partitioned based on the size of the in-memory list structure and its document IDs are sequential, using gaps for storage efficiency.

+The tokenizer works by first splitting the text with the regex `[^a-zA-Z]`, which returns a list of purely alphabetical terms, then filtering those terms by the minimum length, the stopwords, and the regex `.*(.)\1{3,}.*`, that removes all terms with 4 or more consecutive repeat characters.

 This program supports the following parameters:

 + --lenfilter: Minimum character length filter, default value is 4